 In the example presented, fabric panels are inspected for production faults such as anomalies in the weaving pattern, stains or similar anomalies.
 The challenge: Due to the fine material, the defects can be very small and therefore difficult to detect.
 Especially during visual inspection, it therefore quickly becomes difficult to detect all of those anomalies.

-Currently, there are three ways to visually inspect fabric panels in a production environment:
+Currently, there are four ways to visually inspect fabric panels in a production environment.

 1. Visual human examination with the naked eye: